Incêndio em Ruzafa (2022): O que Aconteceu e o que Aprendemos

 • The presence of smoke detectors and alarms could have alerted residents in time, preventing the loss of human lives.

-3. Clear Escape Routes
+3. Unobstructed Escape Routes

 4. Fire Safety Education